SamuraiF0x/StoryMate/README.md

 }
 ```

+> [!TIP]
+> Use vscode file nesting for nice organization without folders.

 ## Usage

 Create a new React component file (e.g., `Button.tsx`) in one of the configured directories.
 The extension will automatically generate a companion `.stories.tsx` file (e.g., `Button.stories.tsx`) in the same directory.

-> [!TIP]
+> [!NOTE]
-> Use vscode file nesting for nice organization without folders.
+> It is expected that [addon-designs](https://storybookjs.github.io/addon-designs/?path=/docs/docs-quick-start--docs) is installed and configured in Storybook

 ### Example